raganwald/JQuery-Combinators/README.md

     // => passes $('...') to the function and always returns $('...') and not 'blitz'.

 Here's a real  example from [a Go program][go].
-The sample code calculates how many white and black stones have been captured, then uses the Kestrel to call a function that updates a display element:
+The sample code calculates how many white and black stones have been captured, then uses `tap` to call a function that updates a display element:

     var increment_captured_white_stones = increment_captured_display.curry('white')
     var increment_captured_black_stones = increment_captured_display.curry('black');